Configuring Basic macOS Management in Workspace ONE UEM

 - Enter 10 in the Quantity field and click Get.

-In this exercise, you will enable device assignment for an app, and assign the app to a group of single-user devices.
-Each device will receive one license, and an Apple ID on the device will not be required to receive the application.
+In this exercise, you’ll enable device-based licensing for an app and assign it to a group of single-user devices.
+Each device will receive a single license, and an Apple ID on the device isn’t required to install the app.

 - In Workspace ONE UEM, click Resources.

-- Click Purchased.
+- Click the Purchased tab.
 Pages should be listed among your apps.

 - Place a check next to Pages.
 The More Actions menu will appear.